 Kirsty McGregor, founder of consultancy, the Corporate Finance Network, says: “Our local businesses need us to stand by them more than ever.
-They’re the lifeblood of our community.
-We need to preserve and support them however we can, until they can step back up to a normal level of trading again.”
+They are the lifeblood of our community.
+If our country loses many of its small businesses, it will become a much duller place.”

 1. Shop local

-Check websites and local Facebook groups to find out who is offering what.
-Equally, if you decide to venture out and see who is open and selling tinsel and Christmas trees, be prepared for a wait to get into the shop as the number of customers inside at one time will be limited.
+Check websites and local Facebook or Nextdoor groups to find out who is offering what.
+When shop doors can be open, be prepared for a little wait to get inside where the number of customers is limited.
 Business owners will greatly appreciate your patience.

 2. Treat yourself to a takeaway or delivery